 Pym Test Kitchen

 The largest restaurant in the land is the Pym Test Kitchen, where Ant-Man and The Wasp’s pym particles are used to grow and shrink foods.
 The menu features some super sized items as well and some extra tiny ones, often in combination for a fun visual contrast.
 Is it a little gimmicky?
 Yes.
-Are kids (and adults) going to get a major kick out of it anyway?
+Do kids (and adults) get a major kick out of it anyway?
 Yes.

 The drink superstar at Pym Test Kitchen that I highly recommend is the Pingo Doce – an Avengers Campus exclusive lemon-line soft drink based upon a movie reference.
 It’s available from the freestyle Coke machines on either side of the counter in both a regular and diet version.

 Pym Test Kitchen also has extra large pretzels, paninis (Pym-inis) and quite a few kids dishes.
 Breakfast is available as well – and is pretty much the only place other than Starbucks where you can get a substantial breakfast in Disney California Adventure.
 I highly recommend stopping there after an hour or two of riding attractions with short lines at rope drop.

 Seating at Pym Test Kitchen is hard to come by at peak lunch and dinner hours unfortunately.
 There is overflow seating for Pym Test Kitchen in the queue area for Hyperion Theater, just past Guardians of the Galaxy.
 This area has some shade as well.